Federfleisch/federfleisch.github.io/source/_posts/nage-et-zen.md

 maincolor: "#23BAED"
 ---

 Nage & Zen's brand new website had to be fresh and most certainly... blue.
-Alongside with the client we defined some light and clear content meant to be easy to read, among beautiful pictures.
+Because they sell swimming pools.
+Alongside with the client we defined how content should look to be as legible as possible.
+I went for light and clear design and beautiful pictures with slinky depth effects.